pmlrsg/SCOPS_processing/README.md

 The web interface for PIs to submit jobs for processing at PML.

-This is built in flask python and uses bootstrap to make the css nice,
+This is built in flask python and uses bootstrap to make the css nice.

 THE TODO LIST